 A Mother's Story

-When we first came to Ritsona, there was only cold water.
+When we first came to the refugee camp, there was only cold water.
 We lived in tents, and all the people in the refugee camp shared a few showers, where we also had to wash all our clothes.
 It was hard times.

 My husband was already in Germany.
 He left Turkey before us while the borders where still open, so I was alone with my three children.
 They all had their own problems, and having to keep their spirits up in camp was heavy.
 It was hard for my husband also, not to be able to help me.
 But at least we were able to talk over the phone to support each other.

-In October of 2017, I joined the Welcome Project.
+In October of 2017, I joined Love Welcomes.
 We are weaving mats from blankets and life vests.
 It's a very good project.
 We do something during the days that is worthwhile, and we earn money.
 I hope I could continue with the same kind of work when I get to Germany, but if not, then I could take Merkel’s place!